Akanksharao24/OpenAI-Prodigal/README.md

-# Amazon Archaeological Discovery & Research Platform
+# Amazon Archaeological Discovery Platform

 ## Overview

-The **Amazon Archaeological Discovery Platform** provides a state-of-the-art suite for predicting and analyzing archaeological sites in the Amazon Basin, using advanced machine learning models, real archaeological data, and professional computer vision analysis.
+The **Amazon Archaeological Discovery Platform** is designed to predict and analyze archaeological sites within the Amazon Basin, integrating advanced machine learning models, satellite data, indigenous group information, and professional computer vision techniques.
+The platform uses real-world data to predict the locations of potential archaeological sites, providing a deeper understanding of ancient civilizations and their environmental interactions.

-The platform integrates data from verified archaeological sites, indigenous group information, environmental factors, and satellite data.
-It features an advanced prediction model that leverages historical data to provide insights into archaeological locations and their significance.

 ---